 There are strict penalties for visa offences.
 If you overstay your visa, you will not be allowed to leave Thailand until you’ve paid a fine.
 You may also be arrested, prosecuted, jailed, deported and banned from re-entering Thailand.
 Be sure to notify the Thai Immigration Bureau if you plan to stay more than 90 days.

-If you’re heading to Thailand soon, make sure you take out a suitable travel insurance policy.
-You may not think you need it but, as we mentioned earlier, why take the risk?
+If you’re heading to Thailand or other parts of Asia, make sure you take out a suitable travel insurance policy.
+You may not think you need it, but, as we mentioned earlier, why take the risk?

 Not sure where to look for a travel insurance policy?
 Our simple travel insurance comparison service is a great place to start.
-Within minutes of entering just a few details, you can peruse and compare a selection of travel insurance policies available to you.
+After you enter a few details, you can compare a range of travel insurance policies available from a host of providers.

 And, as always, register your trip on Smartraveller.gov.au before leaving.
-If you’d like to travel elsewhere, check out our destination guide for travel insurance.
+If you’ve caught the travel bug, check out our destination guide for travel insurance.